kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdatesql.md

 ---
 layout: default
-title: Docs | rollbackOneUpdateSql Command
+title: Docs | rollbackOneUpdateSQL Command
 ---

-# Liquibase Commands: `rollbackOneUpdateSql`
+# Liquibase Commands: `rollbackOneUpdateSQL`
-The `rollbackOneUpdateSql` command is a helper command that allows you to inspect the SQL Liquibase will run to revert all *changeSets* associated with the `deploymentID` specified in the [`rollbackOneUpdate`](/documentation/rollbackoneupdate.html) command.
+The `rollbackOneUpdateSQL` command is a helper command that allows you to inspect the SQL Liquibase will run to revert all *changeSets* associated with the `deploymentID` specified in the [`rollbackOneUpdate`](/documentation/rollbackoneupdate.html) command.
 It is only available for Liquibase Pro users.

 ## Uses
-The `rollbackOneUpdateSql` command is typically used when you want inspect the raw SQL that Liquibase uses to revert all *changeSets* associated with a specified `deploymentId` when you run the `rollbackOneUpdateSql` command, so you don't unintentionally make a mistake.
+The `rollbackOneUpdateSQL` command is typically used when you want inspect the raw SQL that Liquibase uses to revert all *changeSets* associated with a specified `deploymentId` when you run the `rollbackOneUpdateSQL` command, so you don't unintentionally make a mistake.

-## Running the `rollbackOneUpdateSql` Command
+## Running the `rollbackOneUpdateSQL` Command
-Before running the `rollbackOneUpdateSql` command, gather the following information from your DATABASECHANGELOG table:
+Before running the `rollbackOneUpdateSQL` command, gather the following information from your DATABASECHANGELOG table:
-- The Author of the *changeSet* you want to revert
-- The *changeSet* ID of the *changeSet* you want to revert
-- The file name (*changeSet* path) of the *changeSet* you want to revert
+- The `deploymentId` of the *changeSet* group you want to revert

+>**Note:** You can also run the [history](/documentation/history.html) command to find your `deploymentId`.

-Then run the `rollbackOneUpdateSql` command, with your information:
+Then run the `rollbackOneUpdateSQL` command, with your information:

 {% highlight text %}